 When looking to digitally transform a business it is fundamental that team productivity is boosted with solutions that support mobile teamwork and flexible workstyles.

 Businesses are starting to transform their operations to become more adaptive, agile and efficient by connecting technology and digital platforms.
 The use of automated processes and governance is key to help improve the speed of digitally transforming your business.

 Thanks to the many digital tools and capabilities that are now present in the modern world, businesses across every industry have the ability to improve collaboration, increase the decision-making speed, develop and produce new products, and gain greater visibility into their entire organisation.

 During the growth of the digital age, it is increasingly important that businesses differentiate and capture emerging opportunities by utilising data as a strategic asset and shifting to foresight.

 There is an increasing opportunity to incorporate intelligent software and technology into products and services.
 Innovating products with intelligent technology such as AI and Machine Learning (ML) enhances your businesses processes.

 An example of a company incorporating AI into their products is Amazon.
-Amazon are utilising AI, by offering both consumers and business-orientated AI products and services.
-The Amazon Echo uses AI and brings it into the home through intelligent voice server, Alexa.
+Amazon utilises AI by offering both consumers and business-orientated AI products and services.
+The Amazon Echo uses AI and brings it into the home through an intelligent voice server, Alexa.
 Other businesses are also starting to incorporate intelligent technologies into their business processes to advance them in the digital world.